 Hire a top sexual assault defense attorney

-The criminal defense attorneys are Meyer Van Severen, S.C. successfully defend sexual assault cases.
+The criminal defense attorneys are Van Severen Law Office successfully defend sexual assault cases.
 In fact, we’ve handled hundreds of cases involving rape allegations, sexual contact allegations, and sexual intercourse allegations.

 Hiring a great criminal defense attorney is important in any criminal case.
 But it’s even more important for a sexual assault case.
-In any event, contact Meyer Van Severen, S.C. at (414) 270-0202 to speak with a criminal defense attorney.
+In any event, contact Van Severen Law Office at (414) 270-0202 to speak with a criminal defense attorney.
 Phone calls are answered 24/7.